Gunman may have targeted California religious school in shooting that wounded 2 kindergartners

 Honea said they were trying to contact the shooter’s family before releasing his name.

-Laurie Trujillo, a spokesperson for the Northern California Conference of Seventh-Day Adventists, said in a statement that they were “deeply saddened by the events that occurred today at our Feather River school.”
+Laurie Trujillo, a spokesperson for the Northern California Conference of the Seventh-Day Adventist Church, said in a statement that they were “deeply saddened by the events that occurred today at our Feather River school.”
 She added that they are grateful to the sheriff’s office for acting quickly to protect the students.

 The Seventh-Day Adventist Church is a Christian denomination in which members consider the Bible their only creed and believe that the second coming of Christ is near.
 The Feather River School has been open since 1965, according to its website.